Renormalization for autonomous nearly incompressible BV vector fields in 2D: Introduction and notation

 In the general nearly incompressible case it is not possible to construct the Hamiltonian $H$ directly as in the case of steady density.
-So in the \textit{second part} we reduce the problem to the steady case using the following argument.
+However, we reduce the problem to the steady case using the following argument.
 Suppose that a nonnegative bounded function $\varrho$ solves the continuity equation

 $t\mapsto \varrho(t,\cdot)$ is weak* continuous and for some open set $\Omega$ and $t_{1,2}\in [0,T]$ we have $\varrho(t_1, \cdot) = \varrho(t_2,\cdot) = 0$ a.e. on $\Omega$.
 Integrating the continuity equation with respect to time on $[t_1,t_2]$ it is easy to see that